 Going up against Temple of Hackney’s notorious, similar offering are Mexicana’s ‘chicken’ wings with salsa verde and pickles.
 I’m afraid to say that this particular trend is one I just don’t get.
 Sure, it’s nice not to have a bone and thus chomp through them with gusto, and the skin is lovely, crisp and tangy.
 But the insides are too soft, almost like stuffing, and the salsa verde adds little (my advice: get some picante on there.)

-The annato-glased aubergine on the other hand is unambiguously superb.
+The annato-glazed aubergine on the other hand is unambiguously superb.
 Whilst the inside of the fried cubes may be too soft for some, the contrast with the pop of the fried skin, topped with the substantial and perfectly balanced annato coating (which has a nutmeggy, wintery dimension) adds up to a dish I could eat until they kicked me out.

 Another great dish here is the Baja to-fish taco, which fares significantly better than the ‘chicken’ in the meat substitute stakes.
 With the addition of a fishy sheet of sushi nori, there is a genuine seafaring aspect to the dish, as if we were dining at a Santa Barbara surf-shack rather than rainy Kingsland Road.
-The tacos run in at £5.50 except for one, in line with the reasonable pricing running through the rest of the menu.
+The tacos come in at £5.50 except for one, in line with the reasonable pricing running through the rest of the menu.

 By the time our second and final taco arrives, our table is a bit of a free-for-all: a bit of potato here, a drop of sauce there… This taco, or to be more accurate the jackfruit tinga masa pancake, perhaps crosses the line to being too unusually flavoured in its quest for beefiness.
 However the handmade, almost South Indian-inspired pancake itself is very fine indeed – maybe more dishes incorporating this winning creation will come soon?